…Continued from yesterday:

 ....Tom and I strolled around the shore and the streets of Manhattan Beach while I snapped pictures.

 Towards the end of the afternoon we walked a few blocks inland for an early dinner at the Kettle.

 Theresa met us at the Kettle and after dinner we all walked back to the bus stop.

 By the time we got home everyone was pretty tired, but not too tired for a show.

 Put universal background checks and red-flagging of mental illness on the back burner.

-Those ideas are made of cotton-candy and would be just as effective in preventing mass shootings, even if our NRA-controlled Congress could get around to effectuating them,
+Those ideas are made of cotton-candy and would be just as effective in preventing mass shootings, even if our NRA-controlled Congress could get around to effectuating them, or wanted to.

 The only thing that will end the epidemic of mass death by gunshot wound in this country is a federal ban on semi-automatic weapons.
 There's nothing else to say, no other discussion to be had.

 Seriously, how hard would that be?
 Pass one law banning the possession of semi-automatic assault weapons.
 Give owners a few months to get rid of their outlawed guns.
 And throw in a generous government buy-back of the guns.

 That is what Australia did in 1996 after a man killed 35 people in a matter of minutes with an AR-15, and since then there has not been another mass shooting in Australia.